Using a lightweight LED head torch to read a map at night

 Light sensor mode

 Light reactive sensors (like those on our Viper) react to your environment and adjust the brightness of your torch accordingly.
 It’s a bit like having an automatic focus beam, growing dimmer when you look at your map and brighter when you face into the distance.
-This saves you from constantly clicking through the settings and keeps your head torch running at maximum efficiency, conserving the battery life.
+This saves you from constantly clicking through the settings and keeps your head torch running efficiently, conserving the battery life.

 Multiple LED colours